innovadiv/github-digest/README.md

 # GitHub Digest Service

-A command line service for anyone wanting a digest of outstanding issues of the current milestone.
+A command line service that outputs a digest of outstanding issues for the current milestone.

 ### Usage